SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-27-lotarisa-new-way-to-get-paid.markdown

 # What are the options?

-The Microsoft store already has a robust system in place, granted the differences between the Windows and Phone stores are very apparent to anyone who has delved deeply enough but just what can Lotaris bring to the table.&nbsp; Quite a lot it seems, check this out:
+The Microsoft store already has a robust system in place, granted the differences between the Windows and Phone stores are very apparent to anyone who has delved deeply enough but just what can Lotaris bring to the table.
+Quite a lot it seems, check this out:

 [![image](/Images/wordpress/2013/05/image_thumb5.png "image")](/Images/wordpress/2013/05/image6.png)